mollybee/web-sprint-challenge-adding-data-persistence/README.md

 ## Project Set Up

-- [ ] Fork and clone the repo.
+- [x ] Fork and clone the repo.
 Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [x ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
+- [x ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Make a commit and push it to Github.
+- [x ] Make a commit and push it to Github.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [x ] Check to see that Codegrade has accepted your git submission.

 For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)